spotify/styx/README.md

 [Luigi], but it does not have any hard ties to Luigi.
 Styx can just as well execute a container with some simple bash scripts.

-Styx was build to function smoothly on Google Cloud Platform, thus it makes use of Google products such as Google Cloud Datastore, Google Cloud Bigtable and Google Container Engine.
+Styx was built to function smoothly on Google Cloud Platform, thus it makes use of Google products such as Google Cloud Datastore, Google Cloud Bigtable and Google Container Engine.
 However, the integrations with these products are all done through clear interfaces and other backends can easily be added.